thm2kor/Udacity-CarND-Traffic-Sign-Classifier/README.md

 |Test | 96.8%  |

 ## Test model on new images
-A set of 5 images are downloaded from web containing traffic signs from Germany are uploaded in the [test_images](./test_images/batch5) folder.
+A set of 5 images containing traffic signs from Germany were downloaded from web and uploaded in the [test_images](./test_images/batch5) folder.

 ### Acquiring new images
-1. The files are named in the following format:*class-id.jpg* or *class-id.png* This enables an easier derivation of the labels.
+1. The files are named in the *class-id.jpg* format.
+The filename without the extension is considered as the label for the traffic sign.
 2. After loading the images, they are resized (not cropped) to 32x32.
 ```python
 web_files = glob.glob(web_test_images)